John Buck (Onondaga politician): Role as cultural keeper

 Buck assumed the role of wampum keeper in 1843.
 As the official keeper of the wampum records of the Haudenosaunee, he was described as being a "conservative" leader who closely followed the traditional customs of his people.
 Although Buck did not speak the language, he gave lengthy interviews with English-speaking historians in an effort to preserve Haudenosaunee culture.
 Scholars such as J. N. B. Hewitt drew on Buck's knowledge of his people's history.

 Political advocacy

-In June 1887, Buck and several other members of the Iroquois petitioned the Canadian government to repeal portions of the Franchise Act, which had offered tribes including the Onondaga the right to vote.
+In June 1887, Buck and several other members of the Haudenosaunee petitioned the Canadian government to repeal portions of the Franchise Act, which had offered tribes including the Onondaga the right to vote.

 Work with anthropologists

 He was friends with Horatio Hale.
 Frank Speck purchased Buck's ritual mask collection.

 Death and legacy

 He died in 1893, aged approximately 75.
 (Note: Kenyon and Kenyon estimate Buck's birth as between 1823 and 1826, suggesting that he was younger than 75 in 1893.)
 Buck's children sold wampum belts that he had held.